-The total amount of expected profit included in future premiums ("EPIFP") at the valuation date is £91,752k (2016: £88,108k) for Unum EEA.
+The total amount of expected profit included in future premiums ("EPIFP") at the valuation date is £107.8m (2017: £93.0m) for Unum EEA.

-In line with the solvency II rules, the EPIFP has been calculated as the difference between the technical provisions without a risk margin and a calculation of the technical provisions without a risk margin under the assumption that the premiums that are expected to be received within the contract boundary are not received.
+In line with the Solvency II rules, the EPIFP has been calculated as the difference between the technical provisions without a risk margin and a calculation of the technical provisions without a risk margin under the assumption that the premiums that are expected to be received within the contract boundary are not received.
+The EPIFP is gross of reinsurance.